zanuka/leaderport-core-ui/README.md

    - Smooth animations for rank changes

 2. Natural Language Queries
-   - Chat with your leaderboard using GPT-4
+   - Chat and interact with your leaderboard using AI
    - Stream responses in real-time
    - Query complex statistics naturally